jvillenap/CMS-Secured-by-Blockchain/README.md

 * ***Expedient Manager***: If the user who accesses to the expedient is its current owner (or custodian), the user will be able to update the documents on the expedient, and also will be granted to perform a transfer of the expedient to a different user/department.

 * ***Document Reviewer***:In the other hand, if the user who accesses to the expedient, is not its current owner or custodian, the user will only be granted to review the existing documentation of the expedient.

+If you are interested in know a little bit more about NFTs, check the [Using NFT and FT Tokens in Oracle Blockchain](https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/blob/main/README.md "Using NFT and FT Tokens in Oracle Blockchain") HoL, in which you can deploy your first Smartcontract handling Fungible and Non-Fungible tokens on Hyperledger Fabric, and test them really easily.

 Steps to execute the HoL